Go to the main content Skift sprog til dansk

 Letter Performance: Love (repeat)

-Tickets for the first Letter Performance of the year were sold out - and therefore the performance will be resproduced for the summer.
+Tickets for the first Letter Performance of the year were sold out - and therefore the performance will be reproduced for the summer.
 Look forward to moving and passionate love letters!

 The Queen's Hall stages some of the most moving, beautiful and passionate love letters written throughout history.
 The performance is a tribute to the personal letter – a genre that is slipping out of our everyday lives, but which contains a deep human intensity.

 Top-notch actors give voice to past lovers and interpret letters from, among others, Søren Kierkegaard, Christian IV, and Sigrid Undset.
-These are intimate texts written to a single recipient – and that is precisely why they strike so strongly.
-Here is fervor, humor, pain, hope – and a reminder of what it means to be human in the grip of love.
+These are intimate texts written to a single recipient – and that is exactly why they strike so strongly.
+Here is fervour, humour, pain, hope – and a reminder of what it means to be human in the grip of love.

 Part of Letters in The Black Diamond